plone/plone.restapi/docs/source/tusupload.rst

 Configuration and Options
 -------------------------

-The current TUS configuration and a list of supported options can be retrieved sending an OPTIONS request to the '@tus-upload' endpoint:
+The current TUS configuration and a list of supported options can be retrieved sending an OPTIONS request to the `@tus-upload` endpoint:

 ..  http:example:: curl httpie python-requests
     :request: _json/tusupload_options.req